- 90%+ success rates are possible on rats and mice

 Step 7: Bait

 Mesh from fruit bags forces the rodent to bite and claw at the bait, usually setting off the trap within 20 seconds.
 This bait is so effective, I get multiple rodents without adding or changing bait.
 Zip tie a small (grape sized) wad of a mesh fruit bag to the catch, see picture.
 Trim the mesh so it is only accessible from the front.
 Put a pea size dab of peanut butter in the mesh, pushing it into the mesh.
-I've seen a few mice ignore 3-4 week old bait so I recommend changing bait every 3 weeks.
+I've seen a few mice ignore 3-4 week old bait so I recommend adding fresh peanut butter every 3 weeks.
 If the bait looks nasty, cut the old bait off with dikes and re-bait.
 Tip: use an old shoe to trigger the trap before working on the bait.

 Step 8: Box

 Putting the trap in a box prevents rodents from entering from the back or sides, makes the trap easier to place and allows easy mounting of the wireless alert transmitter.
 The box should only have an opening in the front, I had a rat climb over the side of an earlier version with an open top.
-The box inside dimensions should be 3.5" wide, 7" tall, 8" deep.
+The box inside dimensions should be 3.5" wide, 7" (or more) tall, 8" deep.

 Step 9: Wireless Alerts

-The X-10 wireless alarm system can monitor up to 16 traps.
-Window sensors are used on each trap.
+The X-10 wireless alarm console can monitor up to 16 traps.
+X-10 window sensors are used on each trap.
 The orientation on the platform is critical, the arrow must be pointed towards the back.
 Drill small holes and zip tie the sensor to the platform as in the picture, the double stick tape will not hold it when the trap fires.
 DO NOT mount with the provided mounting holes, they would make the arrow point up or down and the sensor will not work.
 The wired part of the sensor should be attached towards the bottom on the back of the box with double stick tape and the electronics taped to the top of the box.
 In my tests the orientation of the wired half of the sensor did not matter.